 But mammals have evolved over over the last 120 million years, so surely the body has a response to this?
 I mean cave man couldn’t demand his dinner on the table by 6.30 pm if he had failed to find anything.
 And yes it has got something up it’s sleeve for this, but it’s less than ideal.

 Your sugar fiend of a brain can make your system increase the levels of hormones that increase the bloodstreams sugar levels.
 But before you start cheering for your clever brain, it’s greedy response comes at a price.
-The 4 hormones it uses in this process include epinephrine and cortisol, AKA adrenaline.
+The 4 hormones it uses in this process include epinephrine and cortisol, AKA Adrenalin.
 You might remember from 7 Executive dysfunction challenges after brain injury that these stress hormones induce the “flight or fight” response.
 This can leaves us feeling edgy and make us more snappy.
 And if you have a brain injury, you need to try to reduce your stress levels.
 As I wrote in Stress has a big impact on brain injury these hormones can interrupt the creation of new axons, which we need for learning and memory.
 Important for everyone, but vital for a brain injury survivors recovery.

 How to avoid becoming hangry.